 If a basketball player decides to load up on cocaine before a game, will he be able to perform like Michael Jordan or Larry Bird?
 Is he going to run any faster or dunk more?
 Unfortunately, anyone attempting this should think twice.
 If someone thinks that they can use cocaine as a performance enhancer, they need to go back and reflect on this again.
 Cocaine is a dangerous drug which can easily cause a heart attack or worse.

-History has taught that drugs in athletics is a serious and continuing problem.
+History has taught that drugs in athletics are a severe and continuing problem.
 But finding out that one of your players is on cocaine should require immediate attention in getting him/her help.
 Why?
 Because it is illegal and it is deadly.
 Not only is it illegal, but it does not in any way shape or form increase athletic performance.
-On the contrary, being on cocaine while participating in a heavy sport could prove to be fatal.
+On the contrary, being on cocaine while participating in a big sport could prove to be fatal.

 Why Cocaine is Not a Performance Enhancer

-In low doses, cocaine is merely just a stimulant and may only increase alertness for about 10 minutes.
-Any higher dosages, the body begins act negatively towards the drug.
-Detrimental affects may include:
+In small doses, cocaine is merely just a stimulant and may only increase alertness for about 10 minutes.
+Any higher dosages, the body begins to act negatively towards the drug.
+Detrimental effects may include: